-I bought standard phyllo dough (about 20 by 16 inches) and by cutting 6 sheets in half I had enough for a full 160 gram block halloumi.
+I bought standard phyllo dough (about 20 by 16 inches) and by cutting 6 sheets in half I had enough for a full 160-gram block of halloumi.
 I cut the halloumi into strips first and then cut the requisite sheets of phyllo all at once.

 I worked quickly enough that I didn’t have to cover them with a towel.
 I just stacked up the sheets and rolled them up one at a time.
 I used a sprig of parsley in each.
 The only kind of halloumi I was able to find had “Mediterranean” flavors added—oregano, basil, and lemon— and the bright citrus especially added a nice touch.

-I used a small saucepan with about 2 cups oil, cooking 3 at a time.
-Next time, I would use my cast iron skillet and only enough oil to cover the bottom half of the halloumi.
+I used a small saucepan with about 2 cups of oil, cooking 3 at a time.
+Next time, I’d use my cast-iron skillet and only enough oil to cover the bottom half of the halloumi.
 The way I did it this time, the rakakat floats cheese side down and I had to manually hold them under in order to get even browning.
-I think that being able to just flip them over and not having them bob around in blistering hot oil will be infinitely helpful.
+I think that being able to just flip them over and not having them bob around in blistering hot oil would be infinitely helpful.
 Finally, I had a few leftover and reheated them the following day; they are better when they are fresh but I do think that they could be made ahead and warmed up in a pinch.

 I loved this dish.
 Great flavors, yummy ingredients, wonderful outcome.
 I have never heard of Turkish cigars before but do love both halloumi and feta.
 It’s a heavy starter.
 It could have so many variations—some honey on the side for a sweet treat.
 It could be served with sweet chili sauce or great on its own.